PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/Townsfolk/Driller/README.md

 If they pointed to an icon of a character that is in play, mark any players of that character with the **"Accident"** reminder.

+At any time during the day decide that the player marked **"Accident"** dies.
+Immediately declare that the player has died.

+At dusk remove any **"Accident"** reminders.